jesusprubio/shodan-client/README.md

 ### `async scan(ips, key, opts)`

-Use this method to request Shodan to crawl a network.
+Ask Shodan to crawl a network.
 This method uses API scan credits, please check the [API documentation](https://developer.shodan.io/api#shodan-scan).

 - `ips` (string) - A comma-separated list of IPs or netblocks (in CIDR notation) that should get crawled.
 - `key` (string) - SHODAN API key.